18 Best Cascading Plants For A Wall Garden

 These beautiful trumpet-shaped flowers are available in a variety of bright and cheery colors.
 They will produce an ocean of color from early summer through fall.

-If you are starting with seed, you should start them inside in a warm, sunny windowsill about 6-8 weeks before the last frost date.
-This will ensure that you get to enjoy the entire season with your flowers.
+If you start with seeds, you should start them inside on a warm, sunny windowsill about 6 to 8 weeks before the last frost date.
+This will ensure you enjoy the entire season with your flowers.

 Creeping Phlox

-This spreading mass of spring flowers will cover up to two feet in diameter in a dense carpet of green and tiny red, blue, pink, purple or striped flowers.
+This spreading mass of spring flowers will cover up to 2 feet in diameter in a dense carpet of green and tiny red, blue, pink, purple, or striped flowers.

 Creeping phlox is a favorite ground cover because of its dense growing habit.
 Butterflies are attracted to it, but deer are not, so it is a good choice if you live in an area where deer are an issue.

-They are cold hardy up to garden zone 9, so are a great low-maintenance option that will come back year after year.
+They are cold-hardy up to garden zone 9, so they are a great low-maintenance option that will come back year after year.

 Clematis

-They are perennials, so you can use them as a foundation planting for your wall garden.
-Plant them in a sunny spot, give them water once a week and watch them cover your wall with color.
+They are perennials.
+You can use them as a foundation planting for your wall garden.
+Plant them in a sunny spot, give them water once a week, and watch them cover your wall with color.

 Trailing varieties such as Light Blue Basket and Trailing Sapphire will spread over your garden walls and provide a layer of cool color to your landscape.